+No matter who or where you are, a prenuptial agreement is a topic that can suck the air out of any room.
 One of the most uncomfortable things to talk about with your significant other is money.
-It doesn’t matter whether you’re in New York, Denver or Houston, Texas; a prenuptial agreement is a topic that can suck the air out of any room.
-Think: what’s mine, what’s yours and what’s really ours.
+Think: what’s mine, what’s yours, and what’s ours.
 Ugh.
 The topic can be so awkward and can feel so confrontational that many couples avoid it altogether.
-But even so, the reality is that a Premarital agreement, also commonly known as a prenuptial agreement, can be a beneficial for all parties.
-To give you a better grasp of how to navigate this tricky agreement, we have some advice to help you confidently take it face on.
+But even so, the reality is that a prenuptial agreement can be beneficial for all parties.
+We know, because although Thiessen Law Firm does not draft prenups, our family lawyers do handle plenty of divorce cases.

-One of the biggest anxieties surrounding a prenup is knowing how and when to bring it up.
+One of the biggest anxieties surrounding a Texas prenuptial agreement is knowing how and when to bring it up.
 The conversation is far from romantic, and no one wants to start a marriage with talks of how it might end.
 That said, there are plenty of practical reasons that would encourage an individual to initiate a prenuptial agreement discussion, including concerns over the ownership of a business, support/custody of children from a prior marriage, inheritance issues, property ownership and other financial issues.
 If you know that you’re interested in a prenup, best to bring it up sooner rather than later.
 Having time to work things through and consider your options will always make for a much smoother experience later.

 Marriage is all about doing things together.
 But until you officially say “I Do,” it’s important to keep certain things separate.
 To ensure that things are kept fair and neither person is signing to something they will regret later, each spouse should have their own lawyer when creating and signing a prenup in Texas.

 DON’T: Try to Do Anything Shady With Your Prenup